 Data from all of the patient care devices associated with a particular patient is communicated by a Gateway, Device or Clinical Information System (CIS) implementing the Device Observation Reporter to an EMR/EHR, implementing the Device Observation Consumer.
 Examples include data from bedside monitors, ventilators, and infusion pumps.
-Discrete parameters representing both periodic and aperiodic data are typically communicated at an interval of no less than once
+Discrete parameters representing both periodic and aperiodic data are typically communicated at an interval of no less than once per minute.
+The data is time stamped with a consistent time across the data from the respective patient care devices.

-- both periodic and aperiodic data are typically communicated at an interval of no less than once per minute.
-The data is time stamped with a consistent time across the data from the respective patient care devices. - 430 The primary intent is communication of structured data; however, provisions are made for inclusion of unstructured data.
+The primary intent is communication of structured data; however, provisions are made for inclusion of unstructured data.
 The application provides facilities to bind an authoritative enterprise patient identifier required for inclusion of the PCD data in the patient record.
 The workflow for associating the authoritative enterprise patient identifier to the PCD data is outside the scope of the current PCD Technical Framework.

-435 3.4.1.2 Case DEC-2: Communicate validated periodic DEC data to EMR/EHR
+3.4.1.2 Case DEC-2: Communicate validated periodic DEC data to EMR/EHR